-The vesting of two-thirds, two-thirds and 25%, respectively, of Mr. Simmes's, Ms. McLauchlin's and Ms. Newman's FY22 Phantom Units (the "FY22 Cumulative Income Units") is subject to the Company's achievement of a specified level of Cumulative Income for the 2022-2024 fiscal years (the "FY2022-24 Performance Period").
-Cumulative Income is calculated from the Company's annual financial statements for the FY2022-24 Performance Period and is adjusted to exclude the effect of certain extraordinary and other items.
-Between zero percent (0%) and one-hundred twenty percent (120%) of each recipient's target number of FY22 Cumulative Income Units may vest based on the achievement of Cumulative Income during the FY2022-24 Performance Period.
+The vesting of two-thirds, two-thirds and 25%, respectively, of Mr. Simmes's, Ms. McLauchlin's and Ms. Newman's FY22 Phantom Units (the "FY22 Cumulative Income Units") is subject to the Company's achievement of a specified level of Cumulative Adjusted Pretax Income for the 2022-2024 fiscal years (the "FY2022-24 Performance Period").
+Between zero percent (0%) and one-hundred twenty percent (120%) of each recipient's target number of FY22 Cumulative Income Units may vest based on the achievement of Cumulative Adjusted Pretax Income during the FY2022-24 Performance Period.
 Except as otherwise provided in the applicable award agreement, to vest in the FY22 Cumulative Income Units, the recipient must also remain continuously employed through the FY22 Scheduled Vesting Date.